-As of January 11, 2024, we have 20 employees (including full-time and hourly employees).
+As of July 14, 2023, we have approximately 17 employees (including full-time and hourly employees).

-Microbot's Chief Executive Officer, President and Chairman, Harel Gadot, along with 4 full-time, are based in the United States.
-Additionally, Microbot has 14 full-time employees and 1 part time employee based in its office located in Yokneam, Israel.
+Microbot's Chief Executive Officer, President and Chairman, Harel Gadot, along with 1 full-time and one part-time employee, are based in the United States.
+Additionally, Microbot has 13 full-time employees and 1 hourly employee based in its office located in Yokneam, Israel.
 These employees oversee day-to-day operations of the Company and leading engineering, manufacturing, intellectual property and administration functions of the Company.
 As required, Microbot also engages consultants to provide services to the Company, including regulatory, legal and corporate services.
 We are subject to labor laws and regulations within our locations in the U.S. and Israel.
 These laws and regulations principally concern matters such as pensions, paid annual vacation, paid sick days, length of the workday and work week, minimum wages, overtime pay, insurance for work-related accidents, severance pay and other conditions of employment.
 Microbot has no unionized employees.